OfficeDev/office-store-docs/docs/use-partner-center-to-submit-to-appsource.md

 |Specify the availability for your solution|[Specify availability](specify-availability.md)|

 > [!NOTE]
 > Partner Center does not support pricing model management for Office solutions.
 Existing paid add-ins that migrated from Seller Dashboard will need to move to a SaaS model or be made free by July 2020.
-For details, see [Moving from paid to free add-ins](moving-from-paid-to-free-addins.md).

 ### 3 - Review and publish